granolocks/gabekoss.com/content/blog/2014-09-28-ello_first_impressions.md

 instantaneous feedback loop allowing the site to *feel* like they are chatting in person or in real time.

+## Platform Support & Mobile

+Along with scale I think they are going to quickly need to support a wider variety of platforms.
+To be a successful social media outlet you need to support as many people as possible and this will need to take the form of cross browser support and testing but also improved mobile support

+As of today the mobile site is trash and there are no mobile apps which means half of the people I would be interacting with aren't able to engage even if they have an invite because they primarily want to access it with mobile.
+Our lives are mobile and social media needs to be to survive.

 ## Bottom Line

 I really like Ello.

 I don't know if it will succeed or take off but I sincerely hope it does.
 Its time for an alternative technology which is driven by a moral goal and not simply by a manipulative interface designed to funnel us onto advertisements or commerce pages.